microsoft/monaco-editor/monaco-editor/docs/integrate-esm.md

 ### Using esm.sh CDN

-[esm.sh](https://esm.sh/) allows you import Monaco Editor in browsers with ES Module syntax, no build needed:
+[esm.sh](https://esm.sh/) allows you import Monaco Editor in browsers with ES Module syntax, no build needed.

 ```js
 import * as monaco from 'https://esm.sh/monaco-editor';